pav0107/bank-tech-test/README.md

 ```
 As a customer
-so that I can know what money has being going into and out from my account
+so that I can know what money has been going in and out of my account
-I'd like to be able to print a bank statement that shows the date and amount each time I deposit or withdraw money, as well as the balance.
+I'd like to print a bank statement that shows the date and amount each time I deposit or withdraw money, as well as the balance.
 ```

 ## Domain model